Suckzoo/elixir-school/lessons/basics/modules.md

 ### `import`

-If we want to import functions and macros rather than aliasing the module we can use `import/2`:
+If we want to import functions and macros rather than aliasing the module we can use `import`:

 ```elixir
 iex> last([1, 2, 3])